 Winter (December – February): The weather is cold, and the sky is clear with occasional snowfalls at higher elevations.
 This season is suitable for trekking in lower elevations.
 The morning and night are cold and the days are warm when sunny.

 Nepal is the country of extremes.
 The low-land plains of the Terai can have tropical temperatures and also the mosquitoes.
 The Himalayas can get to sub-zero temperatures, but the sun blaze can bring some warmth during the day, even in the mountains.
 The temperature of Kathmandu goes below 1 Degree Celsius (34 Degree Fahrenheit) in winter and rises to an average of 25 Degree Celsius (77 Degree Fahrenheit) in summer.

 The average temperature in Kathmandu during the four seasons:

 During the rainy monsoon season between June to August, it rains to an average between 200-375 millimeters in Kathmandu.
 There is occasional rainfall during the other seasons too.
-In an average, 1300 millimeters of rain falls in Kathmandu every year.
+On average, 1300 millimeters of rain falls in Kathmandu every year.

-Nepal can be traveled throughout the year but in terms of weather, the fall season (September, October and November) is the best as you can enjoy mild temperature, clear skies and good mountain views.
-Trekkers and hikers prefer spring season (March, April and May) as it's dry and also you are able to see rhododendrons and wild orchid in bloom during this time of the year.
+You can travel to Nepal throughout the year, but in terms of weather, the fall season (September, October, and November) is the best as you can enjoy mild temperature, clear skies, and excellent mountain views.
+Trekkers and hikers prefer spring season (March, April, and May) as it's dry, and also you can see rhododendrons and wild orchid in bloom during this time of the year.